furkancaglayan/Project-Designer-Plus-Plus/README.md

 [![Watch the video](https://raw.githubusercontent.com/furkancaglayan/Project-Designer-Plus-Plus/main/images/project_designer_cover.png)](https://raw.githubusercontent.com/furkancaglayan/Project-Designer-Plus-Plus/main/images/project_designer_intro.mp4)

+<h1>Features</h1>

+* Framework is completely extensible, one can add new node types, new connection types new menu items and even completely unrelated IDrawables.
+* Fully supports undo-redo, including newly added items.
+* Has inheritance, assocation, dependence and relation connections.
+* Project planning with saveable nodes, take notes, attach images, create UML diagrams.
+* Add team members to your project and assign them to tasks.
+* Allows creating nodes from assets.
+* Supports versions from 2020.3 and higher.

 <h1>Node Types</h1>

 **Notepad Node:** Lets you write notes, and attach images.
-Useful for keeping track of information in your projects.
+Useful for keeping track of information in your projects.<br>
-**Task Node:** Creates a task that has due time, explanation, assignees and subtasks.
+**Task Node:** Creates a task that has due time, explanation, assignees and subtasks.<br>
 **Class Node:** Useful for creating UML diagrams.
-Can be created directly from scripts.
+Can be created directly from scripts.<br>
-**Dashboard Node:** Overview of the project.
+**Dashboard Node:** Overview of the project.<br>

 <p  align="center">